-A world in crisis: lack of leadership, failure of global institutions, forecast of new and more diverse crises; all together shapes an international stage in which negotiation becomes the paramount epicentre for building a new and resilient global map.
+A world in crisis: lack of leadership, failure of global institutions, forecast of new and more diverse crises; all together shapes an international stage in which negotiation becomes the paramount epicenter for building a new and resilient global map.

 Negotiation is an essential tool for mainstreaming strong roots that sustain a homogeneous global community by the systemic implementation of technics and skills able to strengthen and minimize differences among countries and leaders.

-Like in the picture, current crises may have different interpretations in relation to “how” they could be addressed, however there is always a point in common: the need for an urgent and effective response to those crises.
+As shown in the picture, current crises may have different interpretations in relation to “how” they could be addressed, however there is always a point in common: the need for an urgent and effective response to those crises.
 It´s here that we need to keep our focus on, and be united towards a goal of supremacy of values, equal to all political systems.
 It´s also true that climate change, financial or migration crises could be analysed from different perspectives including ideological aspects, but the essence of its complexity remains always unquestionable.
 A reliable and open negotiation platform is the path to achieve solutions at all levels, particularly institutionally.
-Despite cultural and political differences it is important to work towards a common language under a universal principle as all actors are subject to the same devastating impact.
-It’s precisely this political focus the one that should bring the possibility for new and diverse approaches without blocking the road for sustainable solutions.
+Despite cultural and political differences it is important to work towards a common language under universal principles as all actors are subject to the same devastating impact.
+It’s precisely this political focus the one that should bring the possibility for new and diverse approaches facilitating the road for sustainable solutions.
 Holding extremist positions and search for the competition of one country over another is not the solution for achieving a sustainable road.
-To harmonize political ideology and negotiations processes the respect for interculturality values seems to be the most powerful tool to address current imbalances on communication among countries.
+To harmonize political ideology and negotiations processes the respect for multicultural values seems to be the most powerful tool to address current imbalances on communication among countries.
 In fact this state of “continuing crisis” seems to sharpen those differences.

-Is not a moment for “ideological approaches” but of “problem-solving”, like recent Paris agreement on climate change, that has left clear the idea that the negotiation game must be transformed into a global exercise of diplomacy addressing current crises through a joint action orientation.
+Is not a momentum for “ideological approaches” but of “problem-solving”, like recent Paris agreement on climate change, that has left clear the idea that the negotiation game must be transformed into a global exercise of diplomacy addressing current crises through a joint action orientation.
 COP21 has shown the feasibility of managing different kinds of cultures and leaders and get through a process of negotiation successfully, up to current global standards.

 “You cannot negotiate with people who say what´s mine is mine and what´s yours is negotiable.”
 J.F.
 Kennedy